Jordan Tama

 American University

-I am a Provost Associate Professor at American University’s School of International Service.
-I am also a Co-Director of Bridging the Gap, a Non-Resident Senior Fellow at the Chicago Council on Global Affairs, and a Faculty Affiliate at the Center for Congressional and Presidential Studies.
+I am a Provost Associate Professor in the Department of Foreign Policy and Global Security at American University’s School of International Service.
+I am also a Senior Director of Bridging the Gap, Non-Resident Senior Fellow at the Chicago Council on Global Affairs, and Faculty Affiliate at the Center for Congressional and Presidential Studies.

 My research examines the politics and processes of U.S. foreign policy.
-My publications include four books: Bipartisanship and US Foreign Policy: Cooperation in a Polarized Age (Oxford University Press, 2024); Rivals for Power: Presidential-Congressional Relations, Sixth Edition, co-edited with James A. Thurber (Rowman and Littlefield, 2018); Terrorism and National Security Reform: How Commissions Can Drive Change During Crises (Cambridge University Press, 2011); and A Creative Tension: The Foreign Policy Roles of the President and Congress, co-authored with Lee H. Hamilton (Woodrow Wilson Center Press, 2002).
-I have also authored many journal articles, book chapters, policy reports, and articles in major newspapers and policy magazines.
+My publications include five books: Bipartisanship and US Foreign Policy: Cooperation in a Polarized Age (Oxford University Press, 2024); Polarization and US Foreign Policy: When Politics Crosses the Water's Edge, edited with Gordon M. Friedrichs (Palgrave Macmillan, 2024); Rivals for Power: Presidential-Congressional Relations, Sixth Edition, co-edited with James A. Thurber (Rowman and Littlefield, 2018); Terrorism and National Security Reform: How Commissions Can Drive Change During Crises (Cambridge University Press, 2011); and A Creative Tension: The Foreign Policy Roles of the President and Congress, co-authored with Lee H. Hamilton (Woodrow Wilson Center Press, 2002).
+I have also authored numerous articles and policy reports, delivered talks in a dozen countries, and conducted many media interviews.

 My work has been supported by the American Political Science Association, Carnegie Corporation of New York, Carnegie Endowment for International Peace, IBM Center for the Business of Government, Lynde and Harry Bradley Foundation, National Science Foundation, Raymond Frankel Foundation, Social Science Research Council, and Woodrow Wilson Center.
 I have also served as President of the National Capital Area Political Science Association, and been selected as a Term Member of the Council on Foreign Relations and a Fellow of the Truman National Security Project.